-Production continued through the Sixties and Seventies, with 1978 being the Avanti Motor Corporation's most productive year - 165 units sold.
+Production continued through the sixties and seventies, with 1978 being the Avanti Motor Corporation's most productive year with 165 units sold.
 The powertrain remained Chevrolet, but evolved from the 327-cid engine to the 350, the 400 and, finally the 305-cid motor.
 For the 1981 and 1982 model years, the transmission was upgraded to GM's durable Turbo Hydra-matic 400.
 The Avanti Motor Corporation operated in the black every year of it's existence.

 In April of 1976, Nate Altman passed away.
 His brother Arnold, who had been with Avanti Motor Corporation from the beginning, assumed leadership.
 Six years later, in October of 1982, Arnold Altman sold the Avanti rights to real estate developer Stephen Blake.
 A self-proclaimed automotive enthusiast, the story is told that Blake became an Avanti enthusiast the day his Maserati would not start.

 Visually, the third-generation Avanti is identified by rectangular headlights and resin-molded body-colored bumpers.
 The 'II' was dropped from the car's name.
 In mid-1983, a 20th Anniversary Edition was introduced.
 Blake organized a national dealer network, and 1983 proved to be a good year - production reached 289 units.
 A new Avanti model, called the Touring Coupe, was introduced in 1984.
 A convertible model was offered soon after.

-One event that drew attention to Blake and his company was the entry of an Avanti in the 24 Hours of Daytona competition.
-Driven by Joe Ruttman, Mike Meldeau, and Herb Adams, the race-prepared car ran as high as fourth and finished 27th overall.
+One event that drew attention to Blake and his company was the entry of an Avanti in the 24 Hours of Daytona competition (1983).
+Driven by Joe Ruttman, Mike Meldeau, and Herb Adams, the race-prepared car ran as high as 4th and finished 27th overall.

 Avanti Paint Problems